mrismanaziz/Reforestation/README.md

-## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.
+## I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.